nginx-proxy/acme-companion/README.md

     networks:
       - nginx-proxy
 ```

+Finally, the `--opt` passed during network creation makes sure to name the real interface as well since Docker otherwise assigns a random `br-<random hex string>` name to it.
+Naming the real interface facilitates fine-tuning the IP tables using the name

+#### Usage - Manual

 To run the containers by hand with the original [nginx-proxy](https://github.com/jwilder/nginx-proxy) container you must declare 3 writable volumes from the [nginx-proxy](https://github.com/jwilder/nginx-proxy) container:
 * `/etc/nginx/certs` to create/renew Let's Encrypt certificates